Abiogenesis: Sugars

 Alexander Butlerov showed in 1861 that the formose reaction created sugars including tetroses, pentoses, and hexoses when formaldehyde is heated under basic conditions with divalent metal ions like calcium.
 R. Breslow proposed that the reaction was autocatalytic in 1959.

 Nucleobases

-Nucleobases like guanine and adenine can be synthesized from simple carbon and nitrogen sources like hydrogen cyanide (HCN) and ammonia.
-Formamide produces all four ribonucleotides when warmed with terrestrial minerals.
-Formamide is ubiquitous in the Universe, produced by the reaction of water and HCN.
+Nucleobases, such as guanine and adenine, can be synthesized from simple carbon and nitrogen sources, such as hydrogen cyanide (HCN) and ammonia.
+On early Earth, HCN has been shown in modelling experiments to have likely been supplied via photochemical production in transient, highly reducing atmospheres (see Prebiotic atmosphere) following major impacts.
+Formamide, produced by the reaction of water and HCN, is ubiquitous and produces all four ribonucleotides when warmed with terrestrial minerals.
 It can be concentrated by the evaporation of water.
-HCN is poisonous only to aerobic organisms (eukaryotes and aerobic bacteria), which did not yet exist.
-It can play roles in other chemical processes such as the synthesis of the amino acid glycine.
+HCN is poisonous only to aerobic organisms, which did not exist during the earliest phases of life's origin.
+It can contribute to chemical processes such as the synthesis of the amino acid glycine.